KateBrown331/shakespeare/README.md

 You can run the project with:
 `python3 main.py`

 This will enter a loop where you can repeatedly search for matches to sentences.
-You can break it by entering `quit`.
+You can break the loop and end the program by entering `quit`.
 The repeated nature of the search loop can help you refine your search iteratively to find the exact line you're looking for.

 # Demo